Maximal parahoric arithmetic transfers, resolutions and modularity: Introduction

 \end{enumerate}

-In fact we obtain a double modularity result (i.e., for both $\CY$ and $\CZ$ special divisors) as ``vector-valued" modular forms.
+In fact we obtain a double modularity result (i.e., for both special divisors $\CZ(\phi_L)$ and $\CZ(\phi_L^\vee)$) as ``vector-valued'' modular forms.
 Their generating series may be related via the action of local Weil representation on hermitian spaces $\{ V_v \}_v$, see $\S$ \ref{section:Gmod}.
-As in \cite{AFL}, the modularity of arithmetic theta series plays a similar role in the proof of arithmetic transfer identities as the ``perverse continuation principle" in the geometric approach (see \cite{Ngo-FL}, \cite{Yun-Duke} ) to fundamental lemmas over function fields.
+As in the work on AFL \cite{AFL}, the modularity of arithmetic theta series plays a similar role in the proof of arithmetic transfer identities as the ``perverse continuation principle'' in the geometric approach (see \cite{Ngo-FL}, \cite{Yun-Duke} ) to fundamental lemmas over function fields.